organisciak/dissertation/document/5_5_ams-study.md

 While the poor consistency is improved through multiple judgments and stronger instructions, an outstanding question is whether a judge's approach to a task evolves over time.

 Normalizing for systematic user-specific biases did not improve the consistency of the data.
-However, when graders were provided a rating scale that gave them more guidance, they performed better.
+However, when coders were provided a rating scale that gave them more guidance, they performed better.
 Why did the former not improve consistency, while the latter did?
-One possibility is that, in addition to intra-grader differences in interpreting the FINE scale, graders were also internally less strict, something that the task design might have corrected.
+One possibility is that, in addition to intra-coder differences in interpreting the FINE scale, coders were also internally less strict, something that the task design might have corrected.

 ## Conclusion

-Finding human graders for a time-consuming task is difficult.
+Finding human coders for a time-consuming task is difficult.
 However, since music similarity tries to derive a consensus for a quality that people do not always agree on, it is imperative to collect multiple judgments for reliable evaluation.
 Judging music similarity is normative: it does not have a clear truth but it is possible to strive for a rough consensus that strives to satisfy most opinions.
 This type of task is important to building better information systems: it can apply to certain contexts of information retrieval relevance, or ratings of item quality in online collections, or even in crowd-curated lists, but as we found with audio similarity, it is important to treat it as such.